wilsonmar/VisualStudio/PerftestUsingAzure.md

 COMMENTARY:
 I propose that Microsoft consider a "volume discount" of sorts to reflect the diminishing returns from more cores.

+DO THIS:
+Conduct experiment performance test runs on how many transactions can be processed within an hour on a "Standard" App Service (providing network load balancing, autoscale, and backup support) in order to select the righ size of server:

 Compare that against HP's StormRunner Load which charges a flat 15 cents per vuser hour.